“The leading housing law chambers for tenants – the individuals here are always pushing the boundaries” – Chambers Bar

 Garden Court Chambers is ranked in Band 1 for social housing law in the Chambers & Partners Bar Guide.
-We have one of the largest specialist housing law teams in the country (currently 26 barristers) and has a well-earned reputation for excellence in this area.
+We have one of the largest specialist housing law teams in the country (just over 20 barristers) and have a well-earned reputation for excellence in this area.
 We cover all aspects of housing law including possession claims, unlawful eviction, homelessness, allocation of social housing, disrepair and housing benefit.
 The Housing Team provides a full service, covering cases from the lowest to the highest courts, as well as undertaking advisory work.

 Our practitioners also have specialist expertise in many of the ‘niche’ areas within housing law including Romani Gypsy and Traveller Rights, disability issues, welfare benefits, anti-social behaviour, community care, unfair terms in tenancy agreements, general planning matters, grants, licensing of houses in multiple occupation, housing standards, and the housing health and safety rating system.
 We are particularly committed to representing tenants, other occupiers and homeless people.

 Housing law cases can and often do also raise aspects of immigration, family law, welfare benefits, disability, and criminal law.
 We pride ourselves on our cross-over expertise and as part of a multi-disciplinary set are extremely well placed to advise on these other issues related to housing.
 The team advises on the full range of accommodation and support issues concerning migrant welfare and asylum support.
 We are able to offer a complete service in social services, homelessness and connected Children Act matters.
 Thanks to our fluid and cross-disciplinary approach, we can draw on the wisdom and experience of our colleagues in Chambers who specialise in these areas.